Covid is Airborne: You’re breathing it in

 The recent publication of the Darzi report has highlighted several challenges facing the NHS.
 From staff shortages to longer waiting times, the NHS is under unprecedented pressure.
-But as we grapple living with Covid-19, it’s important to remember that the Covid protective measures used in the early stages of the pandemic are still of great value.
+But as we grapple with living with Covid-19, it’s important to remember that the Covid protective measures used in the early stages of the pandemic are still of great value.
 The reintroduction of Covid precautions in healthcare will take some pressure off the NHS, improve patient outcomes and create a more resilient healthcare system.

 The Darzi report published today paints a sobering picture of the current state of the NHS.
 It highlights several key areas of concern, including: